 Treatment may not be necessary when people are diagnosed with early stage prostate cancer.
 However, doctors suggest active monitoring.
-During active monitoring, if test result show that your cancer is progressing, patients can choose treatments such as surgery or radiation bringing with it the risk of long term side effects such as erectile dysfunction or incontinence.
+During active monitoring, if test result shows that your cancer is progressing, patients can choose treatments such as surgery or radiation bringing with it the risk of long-term side effects such as erectile dysfunction or incontinence.

 There might be good news on the horizon for early stage prostate cancer patients who do not want to worry that their cancer might some day get severe.
 Researchers in the UK have announced a new laser therapy treatment that can kill tumor cells without removing or destroying the prostate.
 Called Vascular-Targeted Photodynamic therapy (VTP), the new treatment is given by injecting a light-sensitive drug, called WST11, into the bloodstream of the cancer patient using fiber lasers that are inserted into the prostate gland.
 The laser then activates the drug to destroy the tumor tissue.
 It has been reported that this new therapy decreased the duration of side effects, with most cases getting resolved within three months and no side effects after 2 years.

 The therapy was trialed on 413 patients with low-risk prostate cancer across 10 European countries.
 Participants were randomly assigned to either receive the new light-based therapy (VTP therapy) or standard care (active surveillance only).
 As per the study, 49 percent of the 413 men who received the VTP therapy went into complete remission compared with 13.5 percent in the control group.
 Secondly, only six percent of patients who received VTP ended up needing a radical therapy compared to 30 percent in the control group.
 The technology was developed at the Weizmann Institute of Science in Israel alongside Steba Biotech.

-The treatment is currently under review by the European Medicines Agency.
+The Prostate Cancer Laser Treatment is currently under review by the European Medicines Agency.
 Hence, it will take some time before it is available to the larger population.